I come from a family that likes to be creative in the kitchen. I enjoy dreaming up new recipes, as well as putting a spin on old favorites.

 This dip started out as a filling for stuffed mushrooms.
 I wanted a filling that had some flavor notes that varied from the typical Parmesan cheese–flavored ones I had had before.
 After testing a few seasoning and cheese pairings, I settled on the one that appears in this recipe.

 One day it came to my mind that, with some tweaking, the filling could be transformed into a tasty hot dip.
-Everyone who tried the dip at the gatherings I served it at enjoyed it, and I hope you will as well!
+My test run worked, and now I have an appetizer dish that is sure to please any mushroom-lover.
+Everyone who has tried the dip at the gatherings I have served it at has enjoyed it, and I hope you will as well!

 |Prep time||Cook time||Ready in||Yields|